JanssenProject/jans/docs/admin/config-guide/default-authentication-method-config.md

 !!!
 Note

-Default authentication method being set is validated the against enabled custom script.
+Default authentication method when set is validated against the active custom script.
-If the script is not active then following error notification will be displayed
+If the script is not active then the following error notification is returned by API.
 ```{
     "code": "400",
     "message": "INVALID_ACR",